-Walton Hall of Ancient Egypt explores both the mysteries and the vibrant everyday life of a society that continues to intrigue both expert and armchair archaeologists alike.
-The exhibit interprets ancient Egyptian society for visitors and it illuminates two universal cultural processes—origins of agriculture and the evolution of complex society.
+Walton Hall of Ancient Egypt explores both the mysteries and the vibrant everyday life of a society that intrigues both expert and armchair archaeologists.

 The anthropological approach to ancient Egyptian culture sets this hall apart from the exhibitions of Egyptian antiquities usually found in art museums.
-World View, Cultural Evolution and History, Nautical Tradition, Social Organization, Daily Life, and Funerary Religion are the six themes that guided the design of this hall.
+Six themes guided the design of the hall—World View, Cultural Evolution and History, Nautical Tradition, Social Organization, Daily Life, and Funerary Religion.
 More than 600 artifacts, most of which belonged to "middle-class" Egyptians, are used to illustrate each theme.
 Objects include ceramic and stone vessels, jewelry, stelae and relief fragments, tools, and more.

 Egyptian artifacts have been a hallmark of Carnegie Museum of Natural History's collections since the museum's inception.
 The very first accession was Andrew Carnegie's donation of a mummy and its coffin.
 The museum’s collection now includes more than 2,500 ancient Egyptian artifacts dating back to 3100 B.C.

 Ask a Scientist: Why does Carnegie Museum have a cat mummy?
 Assistant Curator of Science and Research Dr. Erin Peters gives us …Read More »

 Walton Hall of Ancient Egypt is home to the mummy of a child who lived sometime during 380–250 B.C.
 Although the cause …Read More »

 Although manufactured in ancient Egypt, these “pilgrim flasks” had a shape imitating known Mycenaean and Syro-Palestinian forms.
 The small size and high …Read More »